Henry S. Turner

 The Corporate Commonwealth was awarded the 2017 Elizabeth Dietz Memorial Prize for the best book in Renaissance Studies by SEL: Studies in English Literature, 1500-1900 and Rice University.
 The book also received Honorable Mention for the 2017 Barnard Hewitt Award for Outstanding Research in Theatre History by the American Society for Theatre Research.

 Check the “Ongoing and Upcoming” page for more information about ongoing projects, upcoming events, and the PhD graduate program in English Literature at Rutgers.
-Two essays from my current work, a book co-authored with Jane Hwang Degenhardt (University of Massachusetts, Amherst) tentatively entitled The Shakespearean Horizon, have recently appeared or are forthcoming:
+Two essays from my current work, a book co-authored with Jane Hwang Degenhardt (University of Massachusetts, Amherst) tentatively entitled The Shakespearean Horizon, have recently appeared:

 Interested in the nature of corporate personhood?
 Look for my essay on “Corporate Persons, Between Law and Literature” in the Oxford Handbook to English Law and Literature, 1500-1700, ed.
 Lorna Hutson (2017).
 The essay tracks the notions of “person,” “personation,” “personality,” and “personification” from the common law to Spenserian allegory, Shakespeare, and Ben Jonson and concludes with a theoretical discussion of corporate personhood and the continued relevance of personification today.
 The Handbook to English Law and Literature, 1500-1700 was awarded the 2017 Roland H. Bainton Reference Book Prize by the Sixteenth Century Society and Conference (SCSC).